As transgender community faces its deadliest year, advocate group fights to rein in violence

 According to the National Center for Transgender Equality, more than one in four transgender people are assaulted because of their identity.
 What's more, for the last five years the National Coalition of Anti-Violence Programs has documented a consistent and steadily rising number of reports of homicides of transgender women of color.

-"I've been physically attacked, sexually assaulted, all different kind of forms of violence," Lala Zanell told CNN.
+"I've been physically attacked, sexually assaulted, all different kind of forms of violence," LaLa Zannell told CNN.

-Zanell, who is now a lead community organizer for the New York City Anti-Violence Project, says the dangers of being transgender are compounded by being African-American.
+Zannell, who is now a lead community organizer for the New York City Anti-Violence Project, says the dangers of being transgender are compounded by being African-American.

-"There is a cost for being your unapologetic self in this country," said Zanell.
+"There is a cost for being your unapologetic self in this country," said Zannell.

 "It takes a lot for a trans person to show up every day."

-Zanell says she puts on a performance daily, modeling acceptable behaviors to assimilate into society so she won't be hurt.
+Zannell says she puts on a performance daily, modeling acceptable behaviors to assimilate into society so she won't be hurt.

 "You always have anxiety all the time, from when you leave your home to wake up in the morning."

-The day Zanell connected with AVP changed her life, she said.
+The day Zannell connected with AVP changed her life, she said.

 "I was so empowered by the stuff that they gave me that I wanted to take it around the whole city."